Being A Caring Church Webinar

 Ted Witzig, Jr: Yeah.

 Ted Witzig, Jr: If you can know that you’re in my heart.
 Okay.
-Even if I can’t fix it for you, but that we’re connected that way, [00:12:00] then it creates a sense of comfort, a sense of community.
-And so that’s where things like, you know, the, and the, text just says, Hey, I was thinking about you and if I can be helpful or whatever.
+Even if I can’t fix it for you, if we’re connected that way, then it creates a sense of comfort, a sense of community.
+And so that’s where things like the text just says, hey, I was thinking about you and if I can be helpful or whatever.

 Ted Witzig, Jr: And, sometimes you can, sometimes you can’t.
 But I think that’s where we’ll talk about this later about fear.
 Sometimes our fear is, I don’t say it exactly right.
-I’m not gonna say anything at all.
-And, we can miss opportunities.
+I’m not going to say anything at all.
+And we can miss opportunities.

-Arlan Miller: We limit ourselves as some of the good that we could do because we don’t, we’re afraid we’re not gonna get it perfectly.
+Arlan Miller: We limit ourselves to some of the good that we could do because we don’t, we’re afraid we’re not going to get it perfectly.

 Ted Witzig, Jr: For sure.

-Ted Witzig, Jr: It’s like when somebody, one person’s going in, in, in for a surgery and they’re like, put me on the prayer list, [00:13:00] email out, let everybody know, pray for me over the pulpit, and the next person’s going in for the exact same surgery of like zip, you know, .
+Ted Witzig, Jr: It’s like when somebody, one person’s going in, in, in for a surgery and they’re like, put me on the prayer list, email out, let everybody know, pray for me over the pulpit, and the next person’s going in for the exact same surgery of like zip, you know.
 And so, so two things.
-First of all, people get the right to, to disclose how much they wanna disclose, and even if you think that they ought to be a little bit different.
-So one of the things we’re trying to do is I want you to think about this for a second, you know at the end of the day what you want is to, be helped in a way that feels comfortable to you.
+First of all, people get the right to disclose how much they want to disclose, and even if you think that they ought to be a little bit different.
+So, one of the things we’re trying to do is I want you to think about this for a second, you know at the end of the day what you want is to be helped in a way that feels comfortable to you.
 Yeah.
-So, so if comforting to you is kind of a more private and a few people that are close to you and it’s private, that’s gonna feel more comforting to you.
+So, if comforting you is more private and a few people that are close to you and it’s private, that’s going to feel more comforting to you.

-Ted Witzig, Jr: That, would be appeal.
-That’s to me, I want everybody know, he doesn’t want everybody know.
-So the thing to remember is, let’s, [00:14:00] we’re trying to be sensitive while not being assuming we’re, we wanna make sure they know we care.
+Ted Witzig, Jr: That would be appealing.
+That’s to me, I want everybody to know, he doesn’t want everybody to know.
+So, the thing to remember is, let’s, we’re trying to be sensitive while not being assuming we’re, we want to make sure they know we care.

-Ted Witzig, Jr: And at the same time think, okay, how would they how are, they gonna receive it us?
-And, I find that what I do is just ask the question.
-You know I’ll, just when, I ask, say to somebody, say, Hey, you know what, I, you know, you’re having surgery.
-Is that something that that, you know, would you like to be visited?
+Ted Witzig, Jr: And at the same time think, okay, how are they going to receive it?
+And I find that what I do is just ask the question.
+You know I’ll, just when I ask, say to somebody, say, hey, you know what, I, you know, you’re having surgery.
+Is that something that you would like to be visited?

 Ted Witzig, Jr: Would you like to, yeah.
 And, when you don’t know, card and a text pretty, low key as lowkey.
 And it’s it, says, I’ve thought of you and you’re in my heart.
 Yeah.
-And that’s tho those, you know those, messaging kind of ways where we send a message to email the, card, the flowers those, kind of things.
+And that’s those messaging kinds of ways where we send a message to email the card, the flowers those, kind of things.

-Arlan Miller: So if you have to default you wanna default to the, more demur and the more personal versus the more public.
+Arlan Miller: So, if you have to default you want to default to the more demur and the more personal versus the more public.
 Right.
 I mean, that’s where you can probably get into the place, like if someone is more private and you think, oh, well they need to have more public awareness, you can get yourself in trouble that way.

 Ted Witzig, Jr: can tailor your response.
-The, less, you know somebody, you know at church, but you don’t know them well, and you know what, it’s the, card, the email, the text, you know, those kind.
+The less, you know somebody, you know at church, but you don’t know them well, and you know what, it’s the card, the email, the text, you know, that kind.
 Yeah, it’s fine.
 Yeah.
-We, don’t, we’re not all going to equally respond at the same level to each situation.
+We don’t, we’re not all going to equally respond at the same level to each situation.

 Ted Witzig, Jr: Oh, yeah.